mosaicml/composer/docs/source/index.rst

 Composer
 ========

-`Composer <https://github.com/mosaicml/composer>`__ provides well-engineered implementations of efficient training methods to give the tools that help you train a better model for cheaper.
+`Composer <https://github.com/mosaicml/composer>`_ is a library for training neural networks better, faster, and cheaper.
+It contains many state-of-the-art methods for accelerating neural network training and improving generalization, along with an optional :doc:`Trainer<trainer/using_the_trainer>` API that makes `composing` many different enhancements easy.

+We implemented dozens of papers and `trained thousands of models <https://app.mosaicml.com/explorer/imagenet>`_ so you don't have to.

 Using Composer, you can:

-- Train an ImageNet model to 76.1% accuracy for $37 (`with vanilla PyTorch`:$127)
+- Train a ResNet-50 on ImageNet to `76.1% accuracy for $38 <https://app.mosaicml.com/explorer/imagenet>`_ (`with vanilla PyTorch` :$127)
-- Train a GPT-2 125M to a perplexity of 23.9 for $148 (`with vanilla PyTorch`: $255)
+- Train a GPT-2 125M on OpenWebText to a perplexity of `23.9 for $149 <https://app.mosaicml.com/explorer/openwebtext>`_ (`with vanilla PyTorch`: $255)
-- Use start-of-the-art implementations of methods to speed up your own training loop.
+- Use high-quality implementations of start-of-the-art methods to speed up your own training
+- Easily experiment with your own dataloader, model, or training loop changes

 Composer features:

-- 20+ efficient training methods for training a better language and vision models!
-Don't waste hours trying to reproduce research papers when Composer has done the work for you.
+- 20+ curated efficiency methods for training better language and vision models.
-- Easy-to-use Trainer interface written to be as performant as possible, and `integrated best practices <https://www.mosaicml.com/blog/best-practices-dec-2021>`_.
+- An easy-to-use Trainer interface written to be as performant as possible, with integrated multi-GPU training, mixed-precision training, and numerous `best practices <https://www.mosaicml.com/blog/5-best-practices-for-efficient-model-training>`_ implemented out of the box.
-- Easy-to-use Functional forms that allow you to integrate efficient training methods into your training loop!
+- Standalone functional forms of training methods for easy integration into your own training loop
-- Strong, `reproducible` baselines to get you started as 💨 fast 💨 as possible
+- Strong, reproducible baselines to get you started as fast as possible.

-See :doc:`getting_started/installation` for quick start, and peruse our :doc:`trainer/algorithms` library.
+See :doc:`getting_started/installation` for
-See :doc:`trainer/using_the_trainer` to learn how to use our (optional) Trainer.
-To learn more details about our efficient methods and how to deploy them in your code, see :doc:`method_cards/methods_overview`.
+how to install and start using Composer, :doc:`trainer/using_the_trainer` for an introduction to our trainer, and :doc:`trainer/algorithms` for details about our efficiency methods and how to use them in your code.

-At `MosaicML`_, we are focused on making training ML models accessible.
+At `MosaicML <https://mosaicml.com>`_, we are focused on making fast, high-quality ML training accessible to everyone.
 To do this, we continually productionize state-of-the-art academic research on efficient model training, and also study the `combinations` of these methods in order to ensure that model training is ✨ as efficient as possible ✨.

-If you have any questions, please feel free to reach out to us on `Twitter`_, `Email`_, or join our `Slack`_ channel!
+If you have any questions, please feel free to reach out to us on `Twitter`_, `Email`_, or `Slack`_!

-Composer is part of the broader Machine Learning community, and we welcome any contributions, pull requests, or issues.
+Composer is part of the broader Machine Learning community, and we welcome any contributions, pull requests, and issues.

 .. toctree::
    :hidden: